Frost Family Information

-Leslie Grottle, our School Health Aide, will be available at the 8th grade schedule up on August 23rd from 8:00 -11:00 am, Frost Walk-Around from 1:00-3:00 PM on August 24th, the 7th grade Back to School night on August 31st , and the 8th grade Back to School night on September 7th.
+Leslie Grottle, our School Health Aide, will be available during the New Student Orientation August 23rd from 9:00 -11:00 AM, Frost Walk-Around from 1:00-3:00 P.M. on August 23rd, and Back to School night on August 30th.
 If you have any questions, or would like to drop off medications at that time, please feel free to do so.

 All Frost teachers have access to e-mail.
 Faculty e-mail addresses are posted on the Frost Middle School website.
 You can find the e-mail addresses by clicking the staff directory link on our website.